T2-Business/Vue-Hijri-Calender/README.md

 This is a Hijri / Gregorian Calendar for Vue.js Developed by T2 R&D Team.

 ## Parameters
-v-model='date' => string containing date with this format 'YYYY-MM-YY'
+v-model='date' => string containing date with this format 'YYYY-MM-DD'

 :minDate  => set min date to allow